pradyumnasagar/TaBSAP/README.md

 `cd TaBSAP`

-3) Copy all the fastq files to `fastq` folder adn Unconverted reference to `reference` folder
+3) Copy all the fastq files to `fastq` folder and Unconverted reference to `reference` folder

 4) Run the pipeline and follow the `ON-Screen Instructions`